Skip to content

 The University

 The program is supervised by our Paris Resident Director.
-The Director organizes airport pickup, assigns housing, teaches the Global Studies course, evaluates grades and credits, and organizes the orientation program, cultural activities, and excursions in Paris.
+The Director assigns and registers housing, teaches the Global Studies course, evaluates grades and credits, and organizes the orientation program, cultural activities, and excursions in Paris.

 Courses

 Students in this program will take two courses, each worth 3 US credits for a total of 6 US credits.
-Classes are taught Monday-Friday and typically finish around 4pm.
+Classes are taught Monday-Friday and typically finish around 4pm, with 1-2 free afternoons during the week.

-Click Here for Course DescriptionCCFS Sorbonne 2022 Paris
+Click Here for the Detailed Course DescriptionCCFS Sorbonne 2022 Paris

 Each summer the program is adapted for the current group.
 The two courses taught are:

-• French Grammar (at the corresponding level for each student)
+• French Grammar (at the corresponding level for each student, please see course description linked above)

 • GLS 399: France in a Global Society (taught in English)